 Eosinophils are an important cell in your body.
 It has many roles including defence against parasitic infections (e.g. worms), and involvement in some forms of hypersensitivity and allergy.
 In some individuals, eosinophils accumulate in the gut potentially in response to drugs, food, airborne allergens and other unknown triggers.
 This infiltration can cause inflammation and tissue damage.

-If abnormal amounts of eosinophils are found in different regions it is called:
+In EGIDs, if abnormal amounts of eosinophils are found in different regions it is called:

 diagram of the gastrointestinal tract